 A very large literature, for both developed and developing countries, has investigated the impact of dimensions of school quality on educational achievement.
 Hanushek (1986) reviews 147 such achievement production function studies from developed countries and Fuller (1986) reviews 72 such studies from developing countries.
-More recent studies of the effects of school inputs on student outcomes include Case and Deaton (1999); Angrist and Lavy (1999); Hanushek, Kain, and Rivkin (1999); Betts and Morell (1999); Hanushek et. al. (1996); Kingdon (1996a); and Glewwe and Jacoby (1994).
-Some of these studies have investigated the impact of teacher salaries on student outcomes, with mixed results.
+More recent studies of the effects of school inputs on student outcomes include Case and Deaton (1999), Angrist and Lavy (1999), Hanushek, Kain, and Rivkin (1999), Betts and Morell (1999), Hanushek (2003) and Kingdon (1996a).
+Some of these studies (Lavy, 2002; Glewwe, Ilias & Kremer, 2003) have investigated the impact of teacher salaries on student outcomes, with mixed results.
 Loeb and Page (2000) focus on explaining why several studies have failed to discover a positive relation between teacher pay and student outcomes.

-To our knowledge, few have addressed the issue of endogeneity in the positive correlation between pay and achievement, and none appear to have the data that enables a direct comparison of the effect, for similarly aged children, across the private and government sectors.
+In this study we do find a positive relationship between teacher's pay and student achievement.
+Clearly causation may go both ways, teachers are rewarded as their students perform better and such pay in turn elicits better student outcomes.
+To our knowledge, few have addressed the issue of endogeneity in assessing the relationship between pay and achievement, and none appear to have the data that enables a direct comparison of the effect, for similarly aged children, across the private and government sectors.

 Even if causality is established as running from higher wage to improved student achievement, the relationship is open to alternative interpretations.
-One is that a positive impact from wages onto achievement reflects the fact that higher wages likely attract better quality people into the pool for applicants for teaching jobs.
+One is that a positive impact from wages onto achievement reflects the fact that higher wages likely attract better quality people into the pool of applicants for teaching jobs.
 A second interpretation is that higher pay raises achievement by raising the effort of existing teachers.
 In terms of the efficiency wage theory, better paid teachers are likely to work harder in order to increase the chances of retaining their more valuable jobs.
-The paper will test these alternative explanations of the wage effect on pupil achievement.
+The paper will test these alternative explanations of the wage effect on student achievement.

-This paper does three things.
-Firstly, it examines whether teacher pay is responsive to measures of student performance, i.e. whether schools pay teachers performance related pay.
-Secondly, it asks whether higher teacher pay does raise student learning outcomes.
-Thirdly, it considers the interpretations that can be given to the results.
-The data and model are set out in section 2.
-Whether teacher pay is related to performance and the determinants of student achievement are the subject of section 3.
+The data and model are set out in Section 2.
+Whether teacher pay is related to performance and the determinants of student achievement are the subject of Section 3.
 Section 4 considers whether unobserved variables are an important influence on the results.
-In section 5 we assess possible interpretations which can be given to the results.
+In Section 5 we assess possible interpretations, which can be given to the results.
 A final section concludes.

-2 The model and data
+2. The model and data

 The data is drawn from a survey of pupils and schools in India where public and private school sectors have developed in parallel.
 The survey collected detailed information on students, their teachers and on various aspects of the school.
-The dataset was designed to collect information on student, teacher and school quality as well as measuring the factors which determines the outcome for wages and student achievement.
-Our model consists of two equations: an earnings function for teacher's pay and a production function for student achievement.
+The data set was designed to collect information on student, teacher and school quality as well as measuring the factors which determine the outcome for wages and student achievement.
+Our model consists of two equations: an earnings function for teacher pay and a production function for student achievement.
 We outline both before turning to the data.

-The estimate of wage is to be obtained from an earnings function for government and private school teachers of the following form:
+The earnings function for government and private school teachers is of the following form: